Anthurium Compact, also known as Mini Anthurium, is a plant that belongs to the family Araceae or, more commonly, arums.

 Anthurium Compact Plant Care

-Anthurium Compact loves to bask in bright yet indirect sunlight to thrive well.
-Make sure to have well-draining soil with a pH ranging between 5.5 and 6.5.
+Anthurium Compact loves to bright indirect sunlight.
+Make sure to use well-draining soil with a pH ranging between 5.5 and 6.5.
 Water your Anthurium Compact once the soil’s top 2 inches (5cm) are dry to avoid overwatering.
-Feed this plant once monthly with half-strength fertilizer.
+Feed this plant once monthly with half-strength fertilizer in Spring and Summer.
 Keep the temperature between 70-degree to 90-degree Fahrenheit (21.1 to 32.2 degrees Celsius).
 Humidity levels should be at 70% or more for an ideal environment but it will tolerate less.

 As this plant is mostly grown indoors, make sure that you have a pot that has efficient and large drain holes.
 It is extremely crucial for the soil to drain water; otherwise, it will rot.